RSS

 Tim Carter, of askthebuilder.com, demonstrates a few simple tricks when using a paint roller.
 Carter also talks about putting the right amount of paint on a wall surface.

-25 Responses to “Interior Painting Tips – Using a Roller”
+25 Replies to “Interior Painting Tips – Using a Roller”

 @shadesofperfection yea i deffintaly agree with you my dad and uncle have painted for over ten years with there own business and a few years own there own. i noticed he actaully had a decent paint to promar from sherim willams.